Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/reflection-serializer.md

 Essentially, you can get a MyStructType that describes "Hey I have a string name, an int data, a float bigNumber, and two methods.
 My name is 'MyStruct'".

 ### Why did you need reflection?
-So my team and I were thinking about serialization, and we realized we did not have much experience with it.

  My goals for the serialization system
 - Be able to serialize any type of object to json with a common interface
 - Read archetypes from json files
-- Programmers do not need to write serialization code
-  - Fully abstracted and written for them, unless specified
+- Serialization fully abstracted
   - **This will save up to 1/3 of the time writing a script!**

 In order to achieve the last goal, the only realistic way I could think of was to use a reflection system.
 I can iterate through an objects properties (picture above) and turn it into JSON something below.

+Unfortunately, there is no third party solution that merges both RTTR and Json for Modern C++ libraries together.
+I had the choice of writing a reflection system, but I chose to use these third party libraries because I wanted to start the game iteration process as fast as possible.

 ```json
 {